-Nutritious energy bars for diabetes: is there such a thing?
+Nutritious energy bars for diabetics: is there such a thing?
 With all the reviews out there, the selection of available online are numerous.
 Getting and choosing bars to fit your individual circumstance can be simple if you keep to a few rules of the road.
 You should decide if choosing an energy bar is right for you and where exactly it fits in your diet.

 Criteria for Selecting an Energy Bar